North Shore Food Scraps Service

 What were the results of the trial?

 Thanks to the contribution and efforts of participants, trial results showed a significant reduction in household waste being sent to landfill from households using the food scraps bins.
 Between May 2014 and April 2018 (four-year period), more than 618 tonnes of food scraps were diverted from landfill in the North Shore trial area – an average of 12.89 tonnes of food scraps per month.

-Since around 45% of the average Auckland household rubbish bin is food scraps, trial participants are now more aware that using the food scraps service helps them to save money, as they are putting less into their rubbish bin and saving on waste disposal costs.
+Since around 45% of the average Auckland household rubbish bin weight is food scraps, participants are now more aware that using the food scraps service helps them to save money, as they are putting less into their rubbish bin and saving on waste disposal costs.

 How was trial participants’ feedback used to shape the future food scraps service?
 What changes were made based on their feedback?